 - Hand sanitizing stations have been placed in the facilities at key ingress/egress locations

-- We have limited unnecessary employee travel and have stopped all international business travel
+- We have limited unnecessary employee travel

 - Human Resources has reviewed critical resource availability plans, remote work requirements, and personnel job rotation capabilities